by Mattbusel · MCP Server · ★ 50

 tokio-prompt-orchestrator is released under the MIT license, making it free to use and modify according to the license terms.

-The top alternatives to tokio-prompt-orchestrator on Agent Skills Hub include gopher-mcp, xagent, omnicoreagent.
+The top alternatives to tokio-prompt-orchestrator on Agent Skills Hub include omnicoreagent, gopher-mcp, hermes-memory-installer.
 Each offers a different approach to the same problem space — compare them side-by-side by stars, quality score, and community activity.